-The No. 2 sector, shops and markets, accounted for 12.1 percent of taxable tourism sales in 2015, down from the six-year high of 14.8 percent recorded during the 2010 spike but not back down to 2009's 9.3 percent.
-No. 3 visitor attractions accounted for 9 percent of taxable tourism sales in 2014, continuing a steady slide since 2009 when it was 12 percent.
+Lodging accounts for the vast majority of the state's taxable tourism sales.
+That sector made up 56 percent of taxable tourism sales in 2016.
+The No. 2 sector, shops and markets, accounted for 9 percent of taxable tourism sales in 2016, down from the six-year high of 14.8 percent recorded during a 2010 spike in taxable tourism sales.
+No. 3 visitor attractions accounted for 8.6 percent of taxable tourism sales in 2016, continuing a steady slide since 2009 when it was 12 percent.